 CW3 Ayala founded the Military Explorers of the Inland Empire in 2013 with the intent to offer a rigorous military career pathways program that serves the youth of the Inland Empire.
-The program is Co-sponsored by the Boy Scouts of America and San jacinto valley academy.
 The Military Explorers is a distinguished program of integrity combined with high adventure leadership laboratory training.

 CWO Ayala has over 30 years of youth training experience starting with joining the California Cadet Corps in the Los Angeles Unified School District in 1986 as a cadet and attaining the rank of Cadet Major all while serving in numerous leadership positions.
 In 1992 he earned an honorary commission and was assigned as a Special Projects Officer for the Los Angeles brigade.
 In 1999 he was assigned as a Brigade Liaison Officer for the State Headquarters and from 2004 to 2013 as Commandant of Cadets at a middle school and 2 high schools within the San Bernardino City school district cadet program.

-CWO Ayala holds a Preliminary Administrative services credential and multiple CTE credentials in Education, Marketing, Business, and Public Service.
-Chief Ayala currently serves as the Director of Public Service at the San Jacinto Valley Academy.
+CWO Ayala holds a Preliminary Administrative services credential and multiple CTE credentials in Education, Marketing, Business, Military, and Public Service.
+Chief Ayala retired from teaching after more than a quarter centry and returned to his Security roots in Executive Protection serving high-profile clients in the Southern California region.

 He's earned a Master's Degree in Education Administration from National University as well as a Bachelor's Degree in History and an Associates Degree in General Studies from Columbia College.

-CWO Ayala has held various teaching positions such as MEP Instructor, commandant of cadets, physical education instructor, financial literacy instructor, and APEX site coordinator for the San Bernardino City School District.
+CWO Ayala has held various teaching positions such as MEP Instructor, commandant of cadets, physical education instructor, financial literacy instructor, and APEX site coordinator, Behavior Support Specialist, SBTA Site Lead, Public Service Director, District Program Specialist, and APEX site coordinator with the San Bernardino City School District and San Jacinto VAlley Academy.

 CWO Ayala's awards include Small Arms Repair Certified (45B), US Army Sharp Shooter badge, National Defense Ribbon, Army Service Ribbon, War of Terrorism Ribbon, US Army Reserve Commendation Medal, The California Medal of Merit, State Recruiter Badge, successful completion of the California State Guard Warrant Officer Candidate School, (WOCS), the Recruiting Ribbon, Outstanding Service Ribbon, and perfect Drill Attendance Ribbon from the California State Military Reserve.
 He's Combat Life Support Certified, and has earned the Military Emergency Management Badge